geogardenclub/geogardenclub.github.io/docs/develop/installation.md

 <img src="/img/develop/getting-started/installation-ggc-chrome.png"/>

 This means the app is up and is connected to the production Firebase database.
-At this point, you can login as one of the existing users to make sure communication with Firebase is working correctly.
-Contact Philip for credentials.
+At this point, you can login as one of the existing (admin) users to make sure communication with Firebase is working correctly.
+You need to login as an admin user in order to avoid the Paywall workflow (on iOS).

+Contact Philip or Cam for credentials of an admin user.
+In general, we login with the admin user geogardenclub@gmail.com if we want to inspect the live database.

 ### ...with test data